BY ANNA PULLEY

 The finishes on Eco-X drums are also natural and water-based hard satin.

 Vic Firth is another company that has been committed to helping the planet for years.
-In 1992, Vic Firth was the first company to package paired sticks together in paper sleeves (as opposed to plastic bags that contribute to landfill waste).
+In 1992, Vic Firth, which is owned by Zildjian, was the first company to package paired sticks together in paper sleeves (as opposed to plastic bags that contribute to landfill waste).
 Paper sleeves are now industry standard for drumstick packaging.

 Plus, since 90 percent of its sticks are made from hickory, Vic Firth makes sure that its hickory and other Appalachian hardwoods are sustainably sourced.
 They have partnered with the Wood Products Manufacturers Association, Maine Wood Products Association, and the University of Maine Wood Science Department to help maintain the most efficient, environmentally friendly practices.